 There were also numerous incidences of hydrophobia in 1881.
 One particular incident noted that a 5-year-old Manchester girl was bitten when a dog ran into a shop.
 As the dog was being driven out, it jumped up and bit her on the cheek and lip.
 She ran home, her mother took her to a chemist, who cauterized the wound, and she seemed fine until suddenly she manifested symptoms of hydrophobia and then died on Christmas Day.

 Many other hydrophobia cases happened exactly the same way, and almost all cases were fatal until Louis Pasteur developed a vaccine — harvested from infected rabbits — in 1885.
-Ten years later, one writer noted that prior to Pasteur’s vaccine the outcome was
+Ten years later, The Living Age noted that prior to Pasteur’s vaccine the outcome was dismal:

 “[O]ut of a hundred persons bitten, nineteen or twenty [died because of hydrophobia and that] … ‘the mortality amongst cases treated at the Pasteur Institute … [fell] to less than one-half per cent,’ … and of 1673 patients treated by Pasteur’s method only thirteen died.”

-Besides ship travel, crinoline, adulterated milk, and hydrophobia, probably one of the most dangerous things Victorians had to deal with was the air.
+Besides ship travel, crinoline, adulterated milk, and hydrophobia, probably one of the most Victorian Era dangers people had to deal with was the air.
 Throughout most of the Victorian Era, horses were the primary source of transportation.
-This meant Victorians constantly dealt with piles of manure, which caused two major problems: It smelled bad and when dried easily converted into a powder that swirled in the air, coating and covering everything wherever and whenever it landed.
+This meant Victorians were constantly surrounded and dealing with piles of manure, which caused two major problems: It smelled bad and when dried easily converted into a powder that swirled in the air, coating and covering everything wherever and whenever it landed.

 Add to the floating manure was coal.
 It was the main energy source for Victorian businesses and homes.
 In foggy weather, houses spewed out sooty smoke: